Exile (song): Background and release

-All tracks on Folklore, the eighth studio album by American singer-songwriter Taylor Swift, were conceived by as imageries and visuals from Swift's deep subconscious, a result of her imagination "running wild" while isolating herself during the COVID-19 pandemic; "Exile" rose out of one such imagery— an exiled man, who is "walking the bluffs of a land that isn't his own, wondering how it all went so terribly, terribly wrong".
+All tracks on Folklore, the eighth studio album by the American singer-songwriter Taylor Swift, were conceived as imageries and visuals from Swift's deep subconscious, a result of her imagination "running wild" while isolating herself during the COVID-19 pandemic; "Exile" rose out of one such imagery— an exiled man, who is "walking the bluffs of a land that isn't his own, wondering how it all went so terribly, terribly wrong".

 Upon release, the song featured a songwriting credit from William Bowery, who had no online presence, and thus, was presumed to be a pseudonym.
-Swift later revealed that Bowery was actually a pseudonym for her then boyfriend, English actor Joe Alwyn, who wrote the song's piano melody and Bon Iver's first verse.
-"Exile" was then developed into a rough demo of a duet in which Swift was singing both the male and female parts, and she sent it to American musician Aaron Dessner—one of two producers Swift picked for Folklore.
+Swift later revealed that Bowery was actually a pseudonym for her then boyfriend, the English actor Joe Alwyn, who wrote the song's piano melody and Bon Iver's first verse.
+"Exile" was then developed into a rough demo of a duet in which Swift was singing both the male and female parts, and she sent it to the American musician Aaron Dessner—one of two producers Swift picked for Folklore.
 Dessner developed a piano template of the song with Swift's rerecorded vocals.
 Swift and Dessner went through several candidates for the male partner on the duet, and Swift favored the voice of Bon Iver's frontman Justin Vernon, who is also, along with Dessner, a part of the American indie band Big Red Machine.
 Dessner forwarded the song to Vernon, who enjoyed the song, contributed his own lyrics and recorded his part.

 The album was released on July 24, 2020.
-"Exile" impacted US Adult Alternative radio as a single on August 3, 2020.
-The song was also included in Folklore: The Escapism Chapter and Folklore: The Sleepless Nights Chapter streaming compilations by Swift, released on August 20 and August 23, 2020, respectively.
+"Exile" impacted US Adult Alternative radio as a single on August 3.
+A clip of the song’s performance from Folklore: The Long Pond Studio Sessions was released on YouTube on November 25.
+The song was also included in Swift's streaming compilations Folklore: The Escapism Chapter and Folklore: The Sleepless Nights Chapter, released on August 20 and August 23, 2020, respectively.